Heartbreak and Outrage: These Are the Victims of the Santa Fe High School Shooting in Texas

 In the chaos that ensued after the terrifying news that a shooter had opened fire at the school, Angelique Ramirez’s aunt, Sylvia Pritchett, took to Facebook to say that she and her family were searching frantically for her niece who was nowhere to be found.
 “All we got info on is that she was shot in the leg,” she wrote.

 Later on, she shared the grim news she and her family had been dreading, saying, “With a broken heart and a soul that just can’t process all this right now, I have to announce my niece was one of the fatalities.”

-In a GoFundMe page created in honor of Ramirez, family friend Rebecca Ruiz praised the slain teen as “a kind, compassionate and caring individual” who “brought smiles to those who knew her; specifically, her mother (Robin) and younger brother (Amadeus).
+In a GoFundMe page created in honor of Angelique, family friend Rebecca Ruiz praised the slain teen as “a kind, compassionate and caring individual” who “brought smiles to those who knew her; specifically, her mother (Robin) and younger brother (Amadeus).
 Angelique’s smile was contagious and brightened up any room she walked into.
 In losing Angelique, her friends and family lost so much.”

 On Wednesday, Jared Conard Black’s family celebrated his 17th birthday with him, his uncle told local station KTRK.
 Now the teen’s devastated family must grapple with his untimely death.
 On Friday at 7:22 a.m., a man named Travis Stanich wrote about the massacre on his Facebook page, saying, “Another school shooting this time here in Santa Fe high Jared Conard Black scared for him.”

 Seven hours later, before the teen’s death had been confirmed, he wrote, “He was in the classroom that it started I’m worried sick” before he said, “Still waiting to find out if Jared is ok.”
 Now friends and family are sending prayers to him and his loved ones about Black.

 One of his friends posted a tribute to him, saying, “This is Jared Conard Black he died from the shootout he was my old friend and I cherish every memory I’ve had with him, he will never be forgotten from me.”

+Black “would never hurt anyone,” a family friend remembered his dad saying of him, according to the New York Times.

+He “loved to play Minecraft on Xbox, play Pokemon Go on his cellphone, and loved art,” his brother Nick Black said in a statement with a friend.
+“We miss him so much.”

-Christian Riley Garcia
+Christian Riley Garcia, 15

+The pastor of Crosby Church wrote on the church’s Facebook page that Christian Riley Garcia and his family were parishioners.

+“He has grown up in our church, I baptized him many [years] ago,” the pastor wrote.
+“I just left his wonderful, loving family and extended all of the prayers and love for them from our Church.
+I don’t know exactly how, but I know together in Christ we can make it.”

 Aaron Kyle McLeod